How Security Pros Look at Encryption Backdoors

 It's dangerous to say stuff like this sarcastically now.
 Some idiot will think it's a good idea and run with it.

+Whether encrypted or not, I think people should have a right to their data being safe from others, and "not shared with anyone" being the default state which you need to take steps to change.

+It should be up to me who I share with, not the government or private compa

-How to describe backdoors (Score:3)
+How to describe backdoors (Score:5, Insightful)

 How to describe encryption backdoors to idiots and non technical people.